GoogleCloudPlatform/appengine-tck/README.md

 ------------

 Java JDK7+ and Maven 3.x+.
 And of course the environment you want to test.
+It is assumed you have working knowledge of Maven and Git.

 Running the build
 -----------------

 The whole project is fully Mavenized, so for the simple build the process is obvious:

+    cd appengine-tck
     mvn clean install

 This builds the default profiles, which includes compiling the tests, but not running them.
 And we also output the API code coverage metrics; see console output.
+Before running any tests you need to do this step in order to build the framework.
+Then you can go into specific test directories and run only those tests.
+If you don't do this step and go straight to the test directory you will get compilation errors.

 Building the tests
 ------------------